Major: Culinary Arts (ACAP)

-Josh Goldman, a research scientist at Dean Foods, grew up in Palm Springs, CA working in restaurants.
+Josh Goldman, a key account manager at Chr.
+Hanson Holding A/S, grew up in Palm Springs, CA working in restaurants.
 While in high school, Josh was invited to attend a week-long program for students interested in culinary arts, at The Culinary Institute of America at Greystone in St. Helena, CA. The campus, chef instructors, and CIA students profoundly affected young Josh—something he never forgot.
 After completing his bachelor of science in hospitality management with a minor in culinology at California Polytechnic State University, Pomona, Josh was ready to head back to St. Helena.

 “After my experience in high school, I knew I wanted to attend the CIA,” says Josh.
 “Initially, I planned to continue down the path to become a chef but found I had a deeper passion for the scientific aspect of food.”
 After earning his bachelor degree with experience in hospitality and food science, Josh decided to build on that education by completing a culinary degree.
 Entering the CIA’s Accelerated Culinary Arts Certificate Program (ACAP) was the perfect vehicle to accomplish his goal.
 The condensed 30-week program gave Josh the opportunity to build his skills in fundamental cooking techniques and exposed him to cuisines from around the world.
 The flavor profiles and flavor enhancement strategies he learned provided Josh with a solid foundation and are a major contributing factor to his current success.
 “The CIA is by far the best school because you learn about the ‘why’ when you prepare food and what you can do to develop food on a molecular level.
 You get a deeper understanding of the science and art of food.”